jbiatek/BSGRulebook/rulebook.md

     - If it has reached a space with civilian ships underneath it, the CAG must place the indicated number of civilian ships on the main board.
     - If it has reached "Auto Attack", move *all* ships in Cylon space areas to their corresponding main space areas and reset the Cylon pursuit marker.

-Note that, for example, if raiders are launched, but the only basestar has been damaged and can no longer launch raiders, this does *not* trigger any action on the Cylon Fleet board because the basestar tried to attack but failed.
-The Cylon Fleet board is also not triggered when nothing happens on the board solely due to component limitations, because the current player tried to execute the action but could not.
+Note that, for example, if "Launch raiders" is being resolved, but the only basestar has been damaged and can no longer launch raiders, this does *not* trigger any action on the Cylon Fleet board.
+The Cylon Fleet board is also not triggered when nothing happens on the board solely due to component limitations.
 It is only triggered when the  phrase "**nothing happens on the main game board**" is specified as the end result because the condition immediately preceding it was true.
+If "nothing happens" for another reason, the Cylon Fleet board is not triggered.

 #### Activating a raider
 When an individual Cylon raider is activated, it does the *first available* action in this list and then stops: